Everything You Need to Get a Birth Certificate

 Some vital records offices have less stringent requirements.
 It’s possible you’ll be able to obtain a birth certificate without proper identification as long as you have a valid social security number.
 In this scenario, you may only need to sign a sworn statement of identity.

 In some states, such as California, application forms must be notarized.
-This means a public notary will review the form and documents to assure they’re authentic and trustworthy.
+This means a public notary will review the form and documents to ensure they’re authentic and trustworthy.

 If the state you were born in requires notarization, you can find a notary at a law office, tax accounting firm, post office, or public library.
 In addition to the birth certificate form, be sure to bring your ID with you to your notary appointment.

 The fees associated with getting a birth certificate vary from state to state.
-However, the cost of original birth certificates and certified copies is usually around $25.
+However, the cost of original birth certificates and certified copies ranges between $15-35.

-After filling out the form and providing the necessary documents for an online order request, you can pay the certificate fee via credit card through a secure payment portal.
-If you’re mailing a request, you can usually pay the appropriate fee with a check or money order.
+After filling out the form and providing the necessary documents for an online order request, you can pay the processing fee via credit card (such as Mastercard, Visa, or American Express) through a secure payment portal.
+If you’re mailing a request, you can pay the appropriate fee with a check or money order.

 As we mentioned, you can request a birth record for someone else, such as your child.
 If you recently had a baby, you’ll want to obtain an original birth certificate as soon as possible.
 A representative from the nearest vital records office usually initiates the process for children born in hospitals.
 However, if your child was born at home or at a birthing center, you may need to apply on your own.